 About the author:

 Alexander wants to encourage retailers to rethink of what they are doing and strive for a new role of retail stores in an overloaded market.
 He founded the Slowretail Blog back in 2007 and is regularly booked as a speaker in the brand retail industry.
-You can best reach him via LinkedIn or personal mail.
+You can best reach him via LinkedIn.

 (Top pictures source: Wikimedia Commons)